-In case that the Smart Meters belong to a group, there are two ways to distribute the request from the Utility Data Center / AMI Headend to Smart Meters: the Utility Data Center / AMI Headend sends a request to DAP then DAP distributes it to all Smart Meters, or the Utility Data Center / AMI Headend sends same requests to all Smart Meters via DAP which acts as a router.
-There are several ways to submit the data from Smart Meters to the Utility Data Center / AMI Headend: The DAP entity can buffer the data for some time, receive data from many meters, and then submit the aggregated data across meters to the Utility Data Center / AMI Head End.
+In case that the Smart Meters belong to a group, there are two ways to distribute the request from the Utility Data Centre / AMI Headend to Smart Meters: the Utility Data Centre / AMI Headend sends a request to DAP then DAP distributes it to all Smart Meters, or the Utility Data Centre / AMI Headend sends same requests to all Smart Meters via DAP which acts as a router.
+There are several ways to submit the data from Smart Meters to the Utility Data Centre / AMI Headend: The DAP entity can buffer the data for some time, receive data from many meters, and then submit the aggregated data across meters to the Utility Data Centre / AMI Head End.
 The duration for which the DAP may buffer data can be implementation dependent, and could last for several seconds or minutes.
-In some variants, the DAP may serve merely as a router, so that it directly forwards the smart meter response to the Utility Data Center / AMI HeadEnd without performing any aggregation tasks.
-In further variants, the DAP entity could be merely a virtual processing entity and not a physical one, where such a virtual entity could even potentially reside on the other side (not shown) of the wide area network associated with the Utility Data Center / AMI Head End.
-For instance, the Utility Data Center / AMI Headend could send a request to DAP for distributing it to all Smart Meters in a group, and if the DAP belongs to the third party, the DAP shall serve as a router to directly forward the smart meter response to the Utility Data Center / AMI HeadEnd without performing any aggregation tasks.
+In some variants, the DAP may serve merely as a router, so that it directly forwards the smart meter response to the Utility Data Centre / AMI HeadEnd without performing any aggregation tasks.
+In further variants, the DAP entity could be merely a virtual processing entity and not a physical one, where such a virtual entity could even potentially reside on the other side (not shown) of the wide area network associated with the Utility Data Centre / AMI Head End.
+For instance, the Utility Data Centre / AMI Headend could send a request to DAP for distributing it to all Smart Meters in a group, and if the DAP belongs to the third party, the DAP shall serve as a router to directly forward the smart meter response to the Utility Data Centre / AMI HeadEnd without performing any aggregation tasks.

 Summary

 To summarize, meter reading requests could request a single meter reading or a set of meter readings.
 Such requests may occur a few times (typically < 10) per day and can be of the order of a few tens of bytes.
 Meter reading responses can be of the order of a few 10s to 100s of bytes typically.
 Meter reading responses are typically expected in the order of a few seconds after reception of the request at the meter.
 Any delay tolerance associated with such requests can be optional or implementation dependent.
-In some system variants, a DAP entity may not exist at all so that the Utility Data Center / AMI Head End communicates directly with the smart meter.
-In other end-to-end system variants, a DAP entity may serve as an intermediate processing or forwarding entity between the Smart Meter and the Utility Data Center / AMI Head End.
+In some system variants, a DAP entity may not exist at all so that the Utility Data Centre / AMI Head End communicates directly with the smart meter.
+In other end-to-end system variants, a DAP entity may serve as an intermediate processing or forwarding entity between the Smart Meter and the Utility Data Centre / AMI Head End.
 In such cases, the DAP entity may be either a physical or virtual processing entity in the end-to-end system and can assist with buffering and aggregating meter reading responses.
 The duration of buffering or aggregation at the DAP entity can be implementation dependent and could be of the order of a few seconds or minutes typically.

-Alternative Flow
+6.3.7 Alternative Flow